5 Helpful Categories of Back to School Essentials for High School Counselors

 I use these popsicle sticks to back my College Application Day Photobooth Props!

-These album rings can be used for storage of little things that you may want to flip through or things you want to be able to grab and take to a classroom quickly!
+These album rings can be used for storage of little things that you may want to flip through or things you want to be able to grab and go to a classroom with quickly!
 I use them with: Job Interview Fan and Pick Cards, College Interview Fan and Pick Cards, and Communicating Feelings and Interacting with Others- Classroom Lesson.
-These album rings seriously make my life so much easier, and they have a million uses!
+These album rings make my life so much easier, and they have a million uses!

 I use these building blocks for my Career Building Blocks Game and my Social Skills Building Blocks Game.
 These just sit on my shelf until I’m ready to pick them up and bring them right to a classroom or small group.